aiida-cusp/aiida-cusp/docs/source/tutorials/calculations/relax_si_diamond_structure/relax_si_diamond_structure.rst

 ------------

 In this (simple) tutorial the :class:`~aiida_cusp.calculators.VaspCalculation` calculator of this plugin is used to run an error corrected VASP calculation.
-In particular, a silicon diamond structure is relaxeded to relax a diamond silicon structure and finally calculate the energy per Si atom from the relaxed structure.
+In particular, a silicon diamond structure is relaxed and finally the ground state energy per Si atom is calculated for the relaxed structure.

 Setting up the Inputs
 ---------------------